powsybl/powsybl-core/docs/tutorials/iidm/howto-write-postprocessor.md

 # Java script (for the  JavaScript post processor)
-The 'JavaScript' code can be found here  [here](../../samples/javascriptScriptPostProcessor/increaseActivePowerPostProcessor.js).
+The 'JavaScript' code can be found [here](../../samples/javascriptScriptPostProcessor/increaseActivePowerPostProcessor.js).

 1 Write a `JavaScript` code that implements the processor's business logic.